“Hi! How can I help you?”

 They can automate many tasks associated with order processing, from taking customer information to providing shipping updates.
 This frees your staff to focus on other important tasks like working on customer pain points and thus improving customer satisfaction.

-Challenges to Chatbot Marketing and How to Overcome Them
+Challenges to Chatbots Marketing and How to Overcome Them

 No doubt, marketing automation has simplified the task of marketers, but still several misconceptions exist regarding it.
 The primary misconception is that you can set up a chatbot and forget about it.
 While you can definitely do that, doing so will not be in your best interest.
 A successful marketing campaign that has been achieved after much planning cannot be left on its own.
 Monitoring and deriving actionable insights from the data generated is the best way forward.